 Credentials: The eye doctor you choose should be board certified in ophthalmology.
-This means your doctor has the training and skills necessary to perform your surgery.
+This means your doctor has the training and skills necessary to perform eye surgery.
 Also make sure the doctor you choose has no history of malpractice or disciplinary actions.
 You can find this information on Healthgrades.com.

 Experience: The more experience a doctor has in removing cataracts, the better prepared he or she is to anticipate and prevent complications.
 This increases the chances that your surgery will be successful.
 Before choosing your surgeon, ask:

-How many cataract surgeries have you performed?
+How many cataract operations have you performed?

 What is your surgical success rate?
 It’s a good sign when doctors keep track of the results of their surgeries.
 This suggests they value quality and improvement.

 Specialty: Some eye surgeons focus on certain types of surgery.
-Ask whether cataract removal is your doctor’s specialty.
+Ask whether cataract removal surgery is your doctor’s specialty.
 A specialist may be more aware of the latest techniques and methods.